 With the Swiss Biodiversity Strategy, the federal authorities outlined a plan for halting biodiversity loss and conserving ecosystem services.
-The strategy, which was passed by the Federal Council in 2012, defines ten objectives which were substantiated in an action plan.
-The action plan was passed by the Federal Council on 6 September 2017 and divides its measures and pilot projects into the following three areas:
+The strategy, which was adopted by the Federal Council in 2012, sets out 10 overall objectives, which were fleshed out in an action plan. he action plan was passed by the Federal Council on 6 September 2017.
+As part of its first implementation phase 2017–2023, the action plan ties its measures and pilot projects into the three impact areas: